GFDRR/rdl-standard/docs/reference/codelists.md

 ### process_type

 The process_type codelist classifies hazard phenomena by the hazard process to which they relate.
 Hazard phenomena can also be the main hazard to which they relate.
 For more information, see the [hazard_type codelist](#hazard_type).
+Process types are based primarily on the [UNDRR Hazard terminology](https://www.undrr.org/publication/hazard-definition-and-classification-review-technical-report).

 This codelist has the following codes: